NULLx76/MyGame/README.md

 A simple game made in java

 #Alpha Builds
-There are Alpha builds Avelaibale but they may be unstable.
+There are Alpha builds Available but they may be unstable.

 * [1.3 Alpha Download](https://github.com/victorheld/MyGame/releases/tag/1.3a)